-- 9.1 The previously refused application, sought approval for the erection of a dwelling in the open countryside, whereas the current proposal comprises a logical infill plot between the applicants dwelling and a brick stable building and rebuilt dwelling and as such, it is an appropriate 'rounding-off' of the settlement the minor settlement of West Caister, is identified in Core Strategy Policy CS2, as one of the Tertiary Settlements, which are to absorb 5% of the Districts Housing requirement as minor developments within the settlement, appropriate in scale. - 9.2 There have been several recent housing developments within the settlement, including a replacement dwelling to the east of the application site, a new dwelling approved to the west and a new bungalow under construction on the opposite side of the road. - 9.3 As a result, it is not considered that the erection of another single dwelling raises any particular 'policy' objections to the principle, the main concern in relation to the refused application being the position of the proposed dwelling in relation to the character and form of the settlement. - 9.4 West Caister is an unusual settlement in 2 parts, with a nucleated grouping of dwellings based around the church at the eastern end close to the A149 (Caister by-pass) and a second grouping of dwellings further west, which has a

-- particularly 'linear' character with each dwelling having a frontage to the various public highways/lanes. - 9.5 The applicant's current dwelling is already set-back some distance from the highway with an outbuilding between the dwelling and the road although in keeping with the settlement form, it has a direct road frontage and the currently proposed dwelling (which would be served from the same access drive), is no longer positioned a long distance from the public highway, and in particular, it now has an obvious road frontage and it continues the linear form of the settlement. - 9.6 The proposed dwelling in comparison to the refused application is no longer a tandem-backland situation, and whilst it has a common drive, it is no longer situated behind the host dwelling in relation to the highway, but is located alongside it. - 9.7 The form of the revised development now complies the established character and pattern of development and the current form of the settlement, and as a result, is considered to comply with Policy. - 9.8 The revised dwelling location, is no longer in the countryside beyond the obvious settlement limits established by other dwellings, and is appropriately sited within the obvious development limits for the settlement. - 9.9 The proposed dwelling is now considered to comply with the character and form of the settlement and raises no particular policy concerns, it complies with Core Strategy Policy CS2 and the guidance within the N.P.P.F, and has overcome the main reason for refusal of the earlier scheme.
+- 9.1 The proposal seeks approval for the erection of a dwelling in the open countryside near to the minor settlement of West Caister, which is identified in Core Strategy Policy CS2, as one of the Tertiary Settlements, which are to absorb 5% of the Districts Housing requirement as minor developments within the settlement, appropriate in scale to the settlement. - 9.2 There have been several recent housing developments within the settlement, including a replacement dwelling to the east of the application site, a new dwelling approved to the west and a new bungalow under construction on the opposite side of the road. - 9.3 As a result, it is not considered that the erection of another single dwelling raises any particular 'policy' objections to the principle, the main concern being the position of the proposed dwelling in relation to the character and form of the settlement. - 9.4 West Caister is an unusual settlement in 2 parts, with a nucleated grouping of dwellings based around the church at the eastern end close to the A149 (Caister by-pass) and a second grouping of dwellings further west, which has a particularly 'linear' character with each dwelling having a frontage to the various public highways/lanes. - 9.5 The applicant's current dwelling is already set-back some distance from the highway with an outbuilding between the dwelling and the road although in keeping with the settlement form, it has a direct road frontage however in comparison, the proposed dwelling (which would be served from the same access drive), is to be positioned much further from the road. - 9.6 The proposed dwelling is a typical tandem-backland situation, sharing a common drive, but situated behind the host dwelling in relation to the highway. - 9.7 This form of development is totally out-of-character with the established character and pattern of development and is an alien form of development that conflicts with the current form of the settlement. - 9.8 It is in effect, a new dwelling in the countryside beyond the obvious settlement limits established by other dwellings.